How To Add Legal Pages To Your WordPress Site

 • Provider Of Freelance, Consulting Or Coaching Services

-Complying With Third-Party Services - ToS, Policies, etc.
+Complying With Third-Party Companies - ToS, Policies, etc.

-You are required to let your visitors know that your business complies will all laws and professional guidelines.
-This not only increases consumer trust and confidence in your website, it’s also required in many cases by most companies you will interact with.
+You are required to let your visitors know that your business complies with all necessary legal requirements and professional guidelines.
+This not only improves trust and buyer confidence in your business, it’s also a requirement of most companies you engage with.

-Google requires websites to display certain information if using their products.
-This includes using services such as Google Analytics
+Google requires websites to display legal information when using their products or features.
+This includes using Google Analytics

-Making money online with your WordPress sites using Google AdSense ads
+Making money online with your WordPress sites with Google AdSense display advertising

-And even promoting your services via Google AdWords
+Or promoting your products or services via Google AdWords

 Policy requirements for using Google AdWords